 Abstract

-Persistence of viable populations may be uncertain for large carnivore species, especially for those established in human-dominated landscapes.
-Here, we studied the Eurasian lynx in Western Europe established in the Upper Rhine metapopulation (i.e., Jura, Vosges-Palatinian and Black Forest populations) and in the Alpine population.
-These populations are currently considered as endangered or critically endangered due to high anthropogenic mortality and isolation.
-We assessed lynx persistence over a 50-year time horizon by implementing a spatially-explicit individual-based model while accounting for road mortality and habitat selection.
-Forecasts showed a steady growth rapidly reaching a stabilization phase with high resident female occupancy for the Alpine and Jura populations, and a positive growth for the newly re-established Vosges-Palatinian population.
-Moreover, this population showed a difference in female occupancy between the northern part, where a recent reintroduction program was conducted in the Palatinate Forest, and the southern part.
-Only the group of individuals in the Black Forest had an irregular growth probably due to the small number of only male lynx at start of the simulation and poor connectivity to surrounding populations.
+Persistence of populations may be uncertain for large carnivore species, especially for those established in human-dominated landscapes.
+Here, we studied the Eurasian lynx in Western Europe established in the Upper Rhine meta-population (i.e., Jura, Vosges-Palatinian and Black Forest populations) and in the Alpine population.
+These populations are currently considered as endangered or critically endangered due to high anthropogenic mortality, small population size and low genetic diversity, and isolation.
+We assessed lynx persistence over a 50-year time horizon by implementing a spatially-explicit individual-based model, while accounting for road mortality and habitat selection.
+Forecasts showed a steady growth rapidly reaching a more stable phase for the Alpine and Jura populations, and a more heterogeneous positive growth with less precision for the Vosges-Palatinian and Black Forest populations.
 Exchanges of individuals between populations were limited, the Jura population playing the role of a crossroad.
-Persistence of lynx in Western Europe seems likely on a large scale over the next 50 years.
-However, lynx persistence in the southern part of the Vosges-Palatinian population and in the Black Forest appears challenging without long-term conservation management.
+Finally, persistence of lynx in Western Europe seems likely on a large scale over the next 50 years.
+Indeed, simulations showed high female occupancy as well as average lynx density over the whole core areas of the four studied populations.
+Nevertheless, these results should be interpreted bearing in mind the model limitations concerning the absence of movement barriers and inbreeding depression.

 Keywords: Lynx lynx, population persistence, spatially-explicit individual-based model